 This online program prepares students to be excellent teachers in the Ignatian tradition—reinforcing Jesuit values of social justice, formation, and reﬂection.
-In addition to learning about the Jesuit and Ignatian teaching traditions and inspirations, students are also offered courses that provide the international lens that will enable these educators to best meet the needs of their students.
+In addition to learning about Jesuit and Catholic teaching traditions and the Ignatian concept of formation, students are also offered courses that provide the international lens that will enable these educators to best meet the needs of their students.

 Note: This degree program does not lead to licensure.

-Throughout the program, students will conduct case study analyses and practitioner research while honing their problem-solving skills and exploring Jesuit spirituality, history, and pedagogy.
+Throughout the program, students will conduct case study analyses and practitioner research while honing their problem-solving skills and exploring Jesuit, Catholic spirituality, history, and pedagogy.

 Global Perspective: Teaching, Curriculum, and Learning Environments

 In an increasingly interdependent world well prepared educators will move beyond nationalist perspectives to deeply examine global perspectives about how to be an effective teacher, what constitutes a valued and engaging curriculum, and how learning occurs across environments.
 This course will challenge students to move beyond what is familiar to consider and perhaps adopt new perspectives that will benefit the learners they serve.